Kydriash1991/Kydriash1991/README.md

 ![Header](https://github.com/Kydriash1991/Kydriash1991/blob/main/assets/standard.gif)
 ### About me 🧑🏻‍💻
-- I am a beginner QA engineer.
+- I am QA engineer.
 I work hard on myself to become a worthy specialist.
 My goal is to build a successful career.:fire:
 - I have read over 30 books by Stephen King.
 - I have been jibbing on a snowboard for 18 years.
 - Gathered a large collection of sneakers.